 One way to ensure consistent sales results is to track your sales reps performance within your automation software.
 Within ONTRAPORT’s Metrics Dashboard, individual sales reps can see the overall performance metrics for themselves and their team.
 The Metrics Dashboard can be customized to see the amount of leads that have been generated, how many sales each rep has made, how many leads a rep has claimed, what a rep’s close rate is and more — all within a time frame that you specify.

 And to make sure that your team is receiving a manageable amount of leads, utilize ONTRAPORT’s Lead Routing feature to systematically assign contacts to the different sales reps who use your ONTRAPORT account.
 No matter where you’re generating your contacts from — marketing funnels, web forms or ads — you can easily distribute your leads to your sales team for follow-up.
-Lead routing allows you to control whether you want your leads to be distributed in a round robin style (evenly distributed) or in a weighted distribution where a higher percentage of leads is give to some and a lower to others.
+Lead routing allows you to control whether you want your leads to be distributed in a round robin style (evenly distributed) or in a weighted distribution where a higher percentage of leads is given to some and a lower to others.

 4. Not Properly Scoring Your Leads